NodeScriptLang/guides/src/docs/README.md

 # Introduction

-Welcome to NodeScript, a platform designed to streamline workflow automation and API integration processes.
-With NodeScript, you can effortlessly connect APIs and online services without the need for extensive coding knowledge.

-The visual interface allows you to easily design, manage, and maintain complex workflows that can be shared and collaborated on across teams.
-NodeScript aims to simplify intergrarion and automation process, making it more efficient and accessible for all users.

-Here are a few key points we want you to keep in mind during this period:
-* **Executing graphs in the editor is absolutely free:** Feel free to execute your graph as many times as you like while building and testing.
-* **Rate Limits:** During this testing period, each workspace is limited to 1000 endpoint invocations per hour.
-Please note that our rate limits may be subject to change while we fine-tune our system to provide the best performance while maintaining stability.
-* **Negotiable Limits:** We understand that the needs of every user are different.
-If you find yourself needing a higher rate limit, please let us know.
-We're open to discussion and will do our best to accommodate your needs.
-* **Be Creative:** Test the limits and capabilities of the toolset.
-Use NodeScript to improve an existing project, solve a problem you've been sitting on, or build something totally new.
+Welcome to NodeScript!
+We're here to help you automate workflows and integrate APIs easier than ever before.
+Think of NodeScript as your go-to for connecting APIs and online services without needing to dive deep into coding.

+Our interface is pretty straightforward, so you can set up, tweak, and keep an eye on your workflows without hassle.
+Its collaborative, always running and requires no set up.
+We're all about making integration and automation as simple and user-friendly as possible.

 ## How does it work?

 At its core, NodeScript is a node-based visual programming language that enables users to create flow-based [graphs](./graphs.md), which can then be executed in real-world scenarios through an [endpoint](./endpoints.md).
+Here is a quick intro video to show you the basics:

 <style>
   .video_container {